Small School. Big Community.

 The spoken word forms a significant component of the learning experience at ICS, both in the classroom and as an extra-curricular activity.
 All grades participate in our school and regional Speech Arts festivals.
 Everyone is encouraged to participate in Bible Reading, Poetry Recitation or Storytelling.
 The ability to feel comfortable speaking in a public forum is a skill that cannot be undervalued.
 At ICS we not only address the Ministry of Education requirement that listening and speaking comprise one third of the Language Arts Curriculum, we enrich it profoundly for every child walking through our doors.

 Our little blue school exists in community with Immaculate Conception Parish.
 One of the ways we foster this community is through shared prayer.
 The Mass is also the centre of our Catholic faith community.
-You are invited to come and worship with us at monthly school masses and on Fridays, when different classes join our parishioners for morning mass.
+You are invited to worship with us at monthly school masses and on Fridays, when different classes join our parishioners for morning mass.
 Visit the Parish website here for a schedule of upcoming events and masses.

 ICS students can play for the ICS “All Stars” in various team sports and compete against other CISVA schools throughout the school year.
 All students participate in Cross-Country Running once a week throughout the whole year.
 Students in grades 3 to 7 participate in Track and Field and in Grades 5 to 7 students can play Volleyball, Basketball and Badminton.